antquinonez/Far-Finer-ARBES/Prompt Templates/candidate_evaluation/evaluate_candidate.md

 4. Where appropriate, make reasonable inferences based on the available information.
 If there's not enough information to evaluate a specific field, store the field name in the _meta_cant_be_evaluated field; format: [{field_name:, Type:, SubType:, reason:}]

 5. For each field, provide ONLY:
-   - type: from CANDIDATE EVALUATION CRITERIA
+   - type: from CANDIDATE EVALUATION RULES
-   - sub_type: from CANDIDATE EVALUATION CRITERIA
+   - sub_type: from CANDIDATE EVALUATION RULES
    - weight (if the value is numeric.
-From CANDIDATE EVALUATION CRITERIA)
+From CANDIDATE EVALUATION RULES)
    - value: A value based on the specification (in the "value" field)
    - eval: A brief evaluation explanation (in the "eval" field)
    - source:The source of your evaluation (in the "source" field)